Alexandria (Alex) Cogdill is a PhD CPRIT scholar and strategy fellow at the University of Texas MD Anderson.

 3) Try to get experience in some sort of research or clinical capacity.
 Whether you shadow a scientist, volunteer in the hospital, or participate in a summer research program hosted by a university, the earlier you start building your CV the better.
 How can you gain access to these experiences?
 Email labs, join STEM student groups, utilize your university or high school career center, and apply for summer internship programs.
 When you begin to pursue a career in research, you are not going to know every step to take and that is okay!
 As long as you remain curious and ask questions to people who have already pursued a similar career path, you are on the right track.

 4) Develop the key soft and hard skills that will be required for any research job.
-From my experience, you need to master the following skills to excel in the field:
+From my experience, you need to master the following skills to excel in the field: working on a team, excellent time management, effective written and oral communication, and project management.

 5) Ask a lot of questions!
 Effective communication is key when you pursue a career in research.
 This means you will have to get very good at asking and answering focused and actionable questions as a member of the research and medical community.
 To learn how to do this, attend research and clinical seminars.
 Learn from the experts!
 You should also read scientific and popular press articles and then talk about them to others.